Vacuum Forming Offers Design Flexibility, Lower Tooling Costs & More

 One of the most economical thermoforming technologies is vacuum forming.
-It offers great flexibility in the creation of custom molded plastics because production costs are relatively low.
+The vacuum forming process offers great flexibility in the creation of custom molded plastics because production costs are relatively low.

 How vacuum forming works